Leeds State Bank (Leeds, AL)

 Article Text

-BANKS CLOSED WITHIN WEEKS Ala., July (AP) The Leeds state bank failed open today.
-Officials that the affairs the institution had been placed the hands of the state banking department after heavy run deposits Leeds bank was the to in district in the last two Lindon president the institution which was capitalized $25,000 and had surplus of similar amount.
-TREASURY BALANCE Washington, Treasury for July $14,993,051.71.
-Balance $284,553174.
+LEEDS STATE BANK CLOSED AFTER RUN LEEDS.
+July doors Leeds State Bank failed to open its Officials announced that the affairs institution had placed in the of the State banking department after heavy run its Saturday.
+The Leeds bank was the fifth close the Birmingham district last two Lindon the institution which $25,000 had surplus of similar amount.

 Click image to open full size in new tab